The MBA program in the field of culture, heritage and citizenship.

-Monday afternoon and Monday evening.
+The lectures are on Monday afternoon and Monday evening, every other week.
 Consultation meetings will take place in the morning.
-Together with your fellow participants you will work on cases and assignments, prepare presentations and comment on each other’s work.
+Here, together with your fellow participants, you will work on cases and assignments, prepare presentations and give feedback on each other’s work.
 This is all done with the guidance of lecturers and NLBA employees.

-The Master of Science in Finance & Control can be attended in Utrecht, Amsterdam and Breda (subject to sufficient participation per location).
+The MBA CHC can be attended in Dordrecht, Utrecht, and Breda (subject to sufficient participation per location).

 This does not include literature, location and accommodation costs and VAT.
 Contact us for a detailed cost overview.